bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-8-for-loops.rst

 Summary
 -------

-- There are three parts in a for loop header: the initialization, the test condition (a Boolean expression), and an increment or decrement statement to change the loop control variable.
+- (AP 2.8.A.1) A ``for`` loop is a type of iterative statement.
+There are three parts in a for loop header: the initialization (of the loop control variable or counter), the Boolean expression (testing the loop variable), and the update (to change the loop variable).

-- In a for loop, the initialization statement is only executed once before the evaluation of the test Boolean expression.
+- (AP 2.8.A.2) In a ``for`` loop, the initialization statement is only executed once before the first Boolean expression evaluation.
 The variable being initialized is referred to as a **loop control variable**.
+- (AP 2.8.A.2) The ``for`` loop  Boolean expression is evaluated immediately after the loop control variable is initialized and then followed by each execution of the increment (or update) statement until it is false.

-- In each iteration of a for loop, the increment or decrement statement is executed after the entire loop body is executed and before the Boolean expression is evaluated again.
+- (AP 2.8.A.2) In each iteration of the ``for`` loop, the update is executed after the entire loop body is executed and before the Boolean expression is evaluated again.

-- A for loop can be rewritten into an equivalent while loop and vice versa.
+- (AP 2.8.A.3) A ``for`` loop can be rewritten into an equivalent ``while`` loop (and vice versa).

 AP Practice
 ------------

-.. mchoice:: AP4-2-1
+.. mchoice:: AP-for-loop-1
     :practice: T

     Consider the following code segment.